creed-4735/Building-a-Home-Lab/README.md

 ## Objective

-My goal is to build a personal cybersecurity homelab that simulates real-world environments to practice security hardening, network defense, and incident response.
-This lab will give me the opportunity to strengthen my hands-on skills with industry tools and technologies while expanding my technical knowledge.
+My goal is to build a personal cybersecurity homelab that simulates real-world environments to practice virtualization.This lab will give me the opportunity to strengthen my hands-on skills with industry tools and technologies while expanding my technical knowledge.
 By documenting my progress and projects, I can showcase my problem-solving abilities and technical expertise to potential employers.

 ### Skills Learned

 - Virtaulization
 - Advanced understanding of SIEM concepts and practical application.
 - Ability to generate and recognize attack signatures and patterns.
-- Enhanced knowledge of network protocols and security vulnerabilities.
 - Development of critical thinking and problem-solving skills in cybersecurity.

 ### Tools Used

 - VirtualBox
-- Windows 11 iso image
+- Windows 10 iso image
 - Kali Linux
 - Splunk
 - Windows Sysmon